Nems1/Portifolio/README.md

 ## Acknowledgement

-This was possible courtesy of @thezuriteam and @ingressive4good for giving me an oppoertunity to enrol in the full stack developer track.
+This was possible courtesy of @thezuriteam and @ingressive4good for giving me an opportunity to enroll in the full stack developer track.